ducksoupdev/gulp-site-generator/README.md

     $ npm install
     $ gulp

+## Updating

+Updating the generator submodule to the latest version can be done using git:

+    $ cd tools
+    $ git remote update
+    $ git pull
+    $ cd ..

+The generator has an update script that can then be run:

+    $ node tools/update

+The script updates the `package.json` in the root of your site and updates any dependencies to the latest versions.

 ## Tasks

 When you have created templates, content and assets, the default task will run the generator: